-At Gartree High School pupils have two language lessons a week in Years 6 and 7 and three lessons a week in Years 8 and 9.
+At Gartree High School pupils have two language lessons a week in Year 7 and three lessons a week in Years 8 and 9.

 The main language taught is French, but in Year 8 pupils also have a short Spanish taster course in the summer term.
 Following this course pupils can opt to do two lessons of Spanish and one lesson of French in Year 9 or continue with three lessons of French.

 Language lessons give pupils an opportunity to understand and use French across a wide range of topics.
 Pupils regularly work on developing their skills in listening, speaking, reading and writing.
 We also encourage pupils to gain an understanding of the differences and similarities between languages and make links to the English curriculum.

 Key Stage 3

 In Year 7 students consolidate the learning they did in Year 6.
 They use sentences in a range of topics, using first and third person, negative sentences and adjectives, they look at how to form the present tense, they begin to understand that the tense of a sentence can change and learn how to form the future tense.
 The topics covered are Personal Information, Leisure Activities, Weather, Food, My House, Holidays, and Places in Town and Directions.

 In Year 8 many students begin to produce pieces of work of more complexity, length and detail.
 The past tense is introduced and the future tense is revised.
 The topics covered are Daily Routine, the School Day, Clothing, the Body and Illness, and Food and Shopping, Festivals and Global and Social Issues.
 In the spring term students have a taster course of German.

 In Year 9 at Gartree students begin work towards GCSE.
 The AQA specification is used for GCSE languages.
 Students follow the 3 year scheme of work, starting in Year 9.
 In Year 9 students studying French and Spanish will cover topics on Me, my family and friends, relationships with family and friends; Home, town, neighbourhood and region; My studies; Free-time activities, music, cinema and TV, food and eating out, sport; and Customs and festivals in French-speaking countries/communities.